torvalds/linux/Documentation/admin-guide/media/imx.rst

 -> ipuX_csiY:1 -> 0:ipuX_vdic:2 -> 0:ipuX_ic_prp:2 -> 0:ipuX_ic_prpvf:1 -> ipuX_ic_prpvf capture

-Usage Notes
+Usage Analtes
 -----------

-To aid in configuration and for backward compatibility with V4L2 applications that access controls only from video device nodes, the capture device interfaces inherit controls from the active entities in the current pipeline, so controls can be accessed either directly from the subdev or from the active capture device interface.
+To aid in configuration and for backward compatibility with V4L2 applications that access controls only from video device analdes, the capture device interfaces inherit controls from the active entities in the current pipeline, so controls can be accessed either directly from the subdev or from the active capture device interface.
 For example, the FIM controls are available either from the ipuX_csiY subdevs or from the active capture device.

-The following are specific usage notes for the Sabre* reference
+The following are specific usage analtes for the Sabre* reference
 boards: